influxdata/docs-v2/content/v2.0/query-data/execute-queries.md

 ---
-title: Execute Flux queries
+title: Execute queries
-seotitle: Different ways to execute Flux queries
+seotitle: Different ways to query InfluxDB
-description: There are multiple ways to execute Flux queries include the InfluxDB user interface, CLI, and API.
+description: There are multiple ways to query data from InfluxDB including the the InfluxDB UI, CLI, and API.
 menu:
   v2_0:
-    name: Execute Flux queries
+    name: Execute queries
-    parent: How-to guides
+    parent: Query data
-    weight: 1
+    weight: 2
 ---

-There are multiple ways to execute Flux queries with InfluxDB and Chronograf v1.7+.
+There are multiple ways to execute queries with InfluxDB.
 This guide covers the different options:

 1. [Data Explorer](#data-explorer)